querqy/querqy-docs/docs/source/querqy/rewriters.rst

    }

 The rewriters are added to the
-:ref:`minimal query that we constructed earlier <querqy-minimal-query-elasticsearch>` using a list of named :code:`rewriters` (line #8).
-This list contains the rewrite chain - the list of rewriters in the order in which they will be applied and in which they will manipulate the query.
+:ref:`minimal query that we constructed earlier <querqy-making-queries>` using a list of named :code:`rewriters` (line #8).
+This list contains the rewrite chain
+- the list of rewriters in the order in which they will be applied and in which they will manipulate the query.
 The above example contains only a single rewriter.

 Rewriters are referenced in the :code:`rewriters` element either just by their name or by the :code:`name` property of an object which allows to pass request